The Powell River Sampler

 - When to ride: The best time to ride the route is from May through October, as Mount Troubridge and Walt Hill can have snow during the winter and spring months.
 Be prepared for bugs in the higher elevations.

-- Getting here: Powell River is accessed only by ferry.
+- Getting here: Powell River is accessed only by ferry or by plane.
 For those flying into Vancouver, the best option is taking the Horseshoe Bay / Langdale ferry, riding the Lower Sunshine Coast Route to Earls Cove and then taking the ferry to Saltery Bay.
 From Vancouver Island, the ferry travels directly from Comox to Powell River, but you’ll need to ride, cab, or bus south to the start of the route.
+There are also public transit options along the Sunshine Coast and from Powell River south to Saltery Bay, to get to the start of the route.